 In 2019, Jonathan published his Jewellery Manifest in which he discusses and contextualises ten years of his practice, unpicking his thoughts on jewellery, language, the digital and narrative in objects.
 He draws on philosophical, anthropological and autobiographical discourse using image and textual montage to deconstruct both his jewellery and the printed book format used in presenting his practice.

-Since 20017 Jonathan has been a lecturer at The Royal College of Art, previously he was a lecturer at the Glasgow School of Art for 8 years.
+Jonathan is the Head of Applied Art at the Royal College of Art in London previously he was a lecturer at the Glasgow School of Art for 8 years.